· Covers July 2026 · By Nathan Hamlett

 Browse cabin amenities including the private dock, outdoor kitchen, and boathouse with electric lift.

-Check rates and availability for Fourth of July weekend starting at $275 per night.
+Check rates and availability for Fourth of July weekend and summer dates.

 Book Your Fourth of July Lakefront Stay